 Lights should be wired to an appropriately fused 12-volt circuit in your electrical system (i.e. running light circuit).
-Connect the red wire (white on some models) to positive and black to ground.
-Some models have a second light assembly, which should be connected to the same circuit.
+Connect the red wire to positive and black to ground.

 Compensation

 A built-in correcting magnet system consists of two sets of magnets fixed to two adjusting rods with slotted ends.
 The slots should be horizontal before starting the adjusting procedure.
 A small non-magnetic screwdriver is provided for this purpose.